 This article corrects common myths about AIDS and HIV.

 An explanation of HIV, AIDS, and their link to opportunistic infections.
 Find out what they are and how they happen, are treated and prevented.

 Cytomegalovirus (CMV) is a herpes virus that can severely affect those infected by HIV.
 Learn more.

-Learn about the link between high blood pressure drugs and erectile dysfunction (ED).
+Learn more about the link between tuberculosis, HIV, and AIDS.